adilaben/gitbook-react/README.md

 # GitBook

 This is a GitBook application that allows you to find GitHub user information.
-It is built using HTML, CSS, JavaScript, and the GitHub API.
+It is built using React JS, and the GitHub API.

 ## Features